-- Q: What makes me eligible for an Intern Certificate?
+- Q: What makes me eligible for an Alternative Teaching Certificate?

 A. A district must be willing to hire you for a teaching position.
 Rio Salado College (RSC) can work with public and charter schools.
 You must pass the Arizona Educator Proficiency Assessment (AEPA/NES) in the content area for which you are being hired – see the following website: www.aepa.nesinc.com